zaiisao/Documentation/en/Interactive Gaming/game_android_audio.md

 ---
-title: Interactive Gaming Audio Only API
+title: Interactive Gaming API
 description:
-platform: Android_CPP
+platform: Android
-updatedAt: Mon Jan 07 2019 08:07:44 GMT+0000 (UTC)
+updatedAt: Mon Jan 07 2019 08:17:30 GMT+0000 (UTC)
 ---
-# Interactive Gaming Audio Only API
+# Interactive Gaming API
 The Interactive Gaming Audio Only API is composed of **Java Interface** and **C++ Interface**:

 - Java Interface: Provides main methods and callback events of the SDK on the Android platform, including: